Eco-friendly Halloween Tips

 Costumes

 Here are some great ideas for making your own plastic-free costumes.
+Seven million Halloween costumes are thrown away every year, which is the same as throwing 83 million plastic bottles away.

 Tragically, some synthetic costumes are very flammable and can cause nasty burns.
 See advice on burns here from First Aid Trainer Louise Worsley.